 Chemical sunscreens have also been linked with hormone disruption.
 Research has found that they can act like estrogen in the body, throwing natural hormones off balance.
 In a study of six common sunscreen chemicals, five acted like estrogen, causing an increase in human breast cancer cells.

-Another concern with these sunscreens is that they have the potential to penetrate deeply into skin, getting inside the body.
+Another concern with these sunscreens is that they have the potential to penetrate deeply into the skin, getting inside the body.
 A 1999 study, for instance, found that all sunscreen agents tested penetrated into the skin, with benzophenone-3 (oxybenzone) passing through in significant amounts.
 In 2008, the Centers for Disease Control and Prevention (CDC) reported that nearly all Americans were contaminated with oxybenzone, which has been linked with hormone disruption and allergies.

 To get away from these risks, most dermatologists and other skin care experts recommend using so-called “physical” sunscreens like titanium dioxide and zinc oxide.
 Here’s more on the subject, and why we chose zinc oxide for our formula to protect skin from cancer and premature aging.